 Q. Are you familiar with the “Analysis of Load Forecast, Resource Availability Forecast, and Transmission System Conditions that Call for Certification” that the ISO filed as support for its certifications?

-A. Yes, I am familiar with these reports that the ISO filed to invoke the DOE Orders because it was unable to acquire in the forward markets adequate supplies of electricity to meet forecasted system demand.
+A. Yes, I have reviewed these reports that the ISO filed to invoke the DOE Orders because it was unable to acquire adequate supplies of electricity in the forward markets to meet forecasted system demand.
 The ISO provided these reports with each certification.
 In each of these “Analysis of Load Forecast, Resource Availability Forecast, and Transmission System Conditions that Call for Certification”, the ISO indicated the forecasted deficiency, in MWs, that it believed it would have for the following day.
 The forecasted resource deficiency as it was labeled, usually had a broad range and often covered a specific number of hours in the upcoming day.
-It is my understanding that the purpose of the report, among other things, was to advise the DOE of an approximate amount of energy and capacity that the ISO would obtain un pursuant to the DOE order.
+It is my understanding that the purpose of the report, among other things, was to advise the DOE of an approximate amount of energy and capacity that the ISO may need to obtain pursuant to the DOE order.

 Q. What did the ISO represent in each of its “Analysis of Load Forecast, Resource Availability Forecast, and Transmission System Conditions that Call for Certification” that it filed with its Certifications to the DOE?

 A. In each of the 34 reports that the ISO filed with the DOE, it indicated that, given the load and resource forecast, it had determined some amount of a resource deficiency for the upcoming operating day, which justified the ISO calling on generators to generate, deliver, interchange, and transmit electric energy to it under the DOE Orders.
-I believe that, as is indicated in each of the ISO’s 34 reports, there were resource deficiencies, which the ISO made up for by calling on generators under the DOE orders.
+I believe that, as is indicated in each of the ISO’s 34 reports, there were projected resource deficiencies, which the ISO had the ability to make up by calling on generators under the DOE orders.

-The ISO’s contention that it invoked the DOE order on only 5 occasions is contrary to the 34 Certifications that it filed with the DOE, in which the ISO certified and expressly represented to the DOE that it would need authority under Section 202(c) of the FPA to call on generators to generate, deliver, interchange, and transmit electric energy.
+The ISO’s contention that it invoked the DOE order on only 5 occasions is contrary to the 34 Certifications that it filed with the DOE, in which the ISO certified and expressly represented to the DOE that it expected it would need authority under Section 202(c) of the FPA to call on generators to generate, deliver, interchange, and transmit electric energy.

 Q. Do you have any examples to support your position?

 Yes.
-First, the “Analysis of Load Forecast, Resource Availability Forecast, and Transmission System Conditions that Call for Certification,” filed with the ISO’s Certifications to the DOE, provided that ISO needed Section 202(c) authority to secure resources and used the authority to secure resources on the previous dayBeginning on December 24, 2000 through February 6, 2001, each of the reports accompanying the ISO’s Certifications to the DOE inferred that the ISO made purchases under the DOE Orders on the previous day and would continue to do so on the next operating day.
+First, the “Analysis of Load Forecast, Resource Availability Forecast, and Transmission System Conditions that Call for Certification,” filed with the ISO’s Certifications to the DOE, provided that the ISO needed Section 202(c) authority to secure resources and had used the authority to secure resources previously.
+Many of the reports accompanying the ISO’s Certifications to the DOE inferred that the ISO made purchases under the DOE Orders on the previous day and would continue to do so on the next operating day.
 For example, in response to the Commission Staff’s discovery request Staff/ISO-4B the ISO provided its “Analysis of Load Forecast, Resource Availability Forecast, and Transmission System Conditions that Call for Certification” dated and filed with the DOE on December 27, 2000 for the operating day of December 28, 2000, which provides: